bilgilid/MathExprParser/README.md

 	`double result = inter.calculate();`

 ### B. With variables
 1. Have the mathematical expression you want to solve stored in a string in infix notation.
-Use ' character before and after variable names to mark variables.
+Use apostrophes before and after variable names to mark variables.

 	e.g.
 	`std::string expr = "-12.4 + exp(sin(rad('x'))) * log10('y')"; //x and y are variables.`